 - Public relations for the award are nearly always appropriate (e.g. – generating excitement for the announcement date.)

-- Members of confidential committees must refrain from rating books that they are reading for the committee on sites such as Goodreads, and must refrain from participating in online “mock” award discussions.
+- Members of confidential committees must refrain from rating books that they are reading for the committee on sites such as Goodreads or indicating that you intend to read it, or that you have read it.
+Members must also refrain from participating in online “mock” award discussions.

 - Remember that using social media to share any information about confidential committee meetings, discussions or votes is not permitted.
 Therefore, be sure to turn off and store away electronic devices during all meetings of the committee.